Geometric-Algebra Adaptive Filters: Geometric-Algebra Adaptive Filters

-Note that the GA-LMS~\eqref{eq:GA-LMS_standard_updateRule} has the same shape of the regular LMS AFs~\cite{Diniz2013,Sayed08}, namely the \emph{real-valued} LMS ($u$ and $w$ have real-valued entries) and the \emph{complex-valued} LMS ($u$ and $w$ have complex-valued entries).
-However, in the previous derivation, no constraints were put on the entries of the arrays $u$ and $w$ -- they can be any kind of multivector.
+Note that the GA-LMS~\eqref{eq:GA-LMS_standard_updateRule} has the same format of standard LMS AFs~\cite{Diniz2013}, namely the \emph{real-valued} LMS ($u$ and $w$ have real-valued entries) and the \emph{complex-valued} LMS ($u$ and $w$ have complex-valued entries).
+However, this work puts no constraints on the entries of the arrays $u$ and $w$ -- they can be any kind of multivector.
 This way, the update rule~\eqref{eq:GA-LMS_standard_updateRule} is valid for any $u$ and $w$ whose \emph{entries are general multivectors} in $\mathcal{G}(\mathbb{R}^n)$.
-In other words, the update rule~\eqref{eq:GA-LMS_standard_updateRule} generalizes the standard LMS AF for several types of $u$ and $w$ entries: general multivectors, rotors, quaternions, complex numbers, real numbers -- \emph{any subalgebra} of $\mathcal{G}(\mathbb{R}^n)$.
+In other words, \eqref{eq:GA-LMS_standard_updateRule} generalizes the standard LMS AF for several types of $u$ and $w$ entries: general multivectors, rotors, quaternions, complex numbers, real numbers -- \emph{any subalgebra} of $\mathcal{G}(\mathbb{R}^n)$.

 This is a very interesting result, accomplished due to the comprehensive analytic tools provided by Geometric Calculus.
-Recall that, in adaptive filtering theory, the transition from real-valued AFs to complex-valued AFs requires one to abide by the rules of differentiation with respect to a complex variable, represented by the \emph{Cauchy-Riemann conditions} (see~\cite[Chapter C, p.25]{Sayed08}).
+Recall that, in adaptive filtering theory, the transition from real-valued AFs to complex-valued AFs requires one to abide by the rules of differentiation with respect to complex-valued variables, represented by the \emph{Cauchy-Riemann conditions} (see~\cite[p.25]{Sayed08}).
 Similarly, quaternion-valued AFs require further differentiation rules that are captured by the \emph{Hamilton-real} (HR) calculus~\cite{Took_QLMS,Mandic2011,Jahanchahi2012} and its generalized version (GHR)~\cite{Dongpo2016}.
-Although those approaches are successful, note that each time the underlying algebra is changed, the analytic tools need an update as well.
-This is not the case if one resorts to GA and GC to address the minimization problem.
-In this sense, GC proves itself as an extremely versatile analytic tool, providing a simple and unique way to perform calculus in any subalgebra of $\mathcal{G}(\mathbb{R}^n)$.
+Although those approaches are successful, each time the underlying algebra is changed, the analytic tools need an update as well.
+This is not the case if one resorts to GA and GC to address the minimization problem: the calculations are always performed the same way.